-- Receiving and logging all Eagle packets (e.g. the scout's Eagle application, his Eagle project workbook and his statement of life purpose) for all candidates in all districts of Occoneechee Council.
-All items submitted should be originals, with original signatures; the candidate is encouraged to make and retain a copy as backup. - Verifying the contents of each Eagle Scout Rank Application before it is sent to the district for a board of review to be scheduled. - Administering the Eagle reference letters for each candidate.
-That is, the Eagle Service Desk receives the letters, places them in the candidate's file, forwards the letters to the district for use by the board of review, receives the letters at the conclusion of the board of review, and destroys the letters in accordance with the privacy provisions set by the national office. - Forwarding to the district the candidate's Eagle Scout application, his Eagle service project workbook, his statement of life purpose his reference letters, a blank unit advancement report and a blank Eagle Project registration form.
-The district Eagle board chairman may have the packets held at the Eagle desk until they can be personally retrieved, or (s)he may have them mailed from the council office. - Forwarding completed Eagle Scout Rank Applications to the National Eagle Scout Service for approval upon the candidate's successful completion of his Eagle Scout board of review. - Processing the Eagle Scout credentials (The Eagle Scout Certificate, Eagle Scout wallet card, etc...) when returned from the National Eagle Scout Service. - Informing the Eagle candidate's unit leader or appropriate unit committee member that they may pick up the scout's Eagle kit and documents. - Maintaining the Council Eagle Scout Register and filing the Unit Advancement Report. - If an Eagle application is returned unapproved by the National Eagle Scout Service, contacting the unit to determine corrective action.
+- Receiving and logging all Eagle packets (e.g. the scout's Eagle application, the Eagle project workbook and the statement of life purpose) for all candidates in all districts of Occoneechee Council.
+All items submitted must be originals, with original signatures; the candidate is encouraged to make and retain a copy as backup. - Verifying the contents of each Eagle Scout Rank Application before it is sent to the district for a board of review to be scheduled. - Administering the Eagle reference letters for each candidate.
+In most cases, this means printing the letters that were submitted to the scout's EagleRefs account.
+In rare cases, the Eagle Service Desk receives the letters via USPS, places them in the candidate's file.
+The Eagle Desk also receives the letters at the conclusion of the board of review, and destroys the letters in accordance with the privacy provisions set by the national office. - Forwarding to the district the candidate's Eagle Scout application, their Eagle service project workbook, their statement of ambition and life purpose, the reference letters, and a blank Eagle Project registration form (if applicable).
+The district Eagle board chair may have the packets held at the Eagle desk until they can be personally retrieved, or may have them mailed from the council office. - Forwarding completed Eagle Scout Rank Applications to the National BSA Supply upon the candidate's successful completion of their Eagle Scout board of review. - Processing the Eagle Scout credentials (The Eagle Scout Certificate, Eagle Scout wallet card, etc...) when returned from the National BSA Supply. - Informing the Eagle candidate that they may pick up their Eagle credentials. - Maintaining the Council Eagle Scout Register.